horstjens/spielend-programmieren/yannikverfolger/readme.md

-install instruction:
+## install instruction

+download yannikverfolger.zip from https://github.com/horstjens/spielend-programmieren/tree/master/yannikverfolger

+extract the zip on your harddisk

-install python3 and pygame
+## install python3 and pygame

   * for linux:
     sudo apt-get install python3